danwhitston/auction-api/README.md

 The API, the auction closer script, and the underlying MongoDB storage have a docker-compose config for local development and hosting.
 The API test app makes requests against this, and requires a clean MongoDB database.

 ## Usage instructions

+### Service description

+The Auction API provides an API endpoint which can be communicated with using http requests.
+By making requests and parsing the responses you receive, you can:

+- check if the API is online
+- register as a user in the auction system
+- login to obtain an auth token, which you can use to authorise subsequent requests
+- post items for sale, with a description, condition, and auction closing time
+- get a list of all items that have been posted for sale
+- get a list of all auctions, or show either only open or only completed auctions
+- submit a bid for an open auction
+- get details for an auction to see whether it's open, the bidding history, and the current winner's ID and winning amount

 ### Setting up a development environment